sats17/mock-verse/README.md

-# Mangekyo API Mock Server
+# Mock Server

+Mock server provides response based on your feeds

 ### How to start server
 1) Clone repository